 (This is an optional step, depending on your taste: I like to soften and remove the bitterness from some greens before I cook them.
 If you skip this step, then toss the kale in the olive oil for a longer amount of time in the next step until it is fully cooked)

 Boil a quart of water.
-Place the kale in a glass heat-proof bowl and cover with the hot water for 2-3 minutes until the desired texture and taste is achieved.
+Place the kale in a glass heat-proof bowl and cover with boiling hot water for 2-3 minutes until the desired texture and taste is achieved.
 You are looking for the leaves to soften slightly and a neutral flavor, free of bitterness.
 When ready, drain and spin or air dry.

 Heat the 2 tsp of olive oil in a large frying pan and add the pinch of red pepper flakes, stir for 1 minute.
 Add the kale, and toss gently for just a minute or two.
 Immediately place the kale in a large bowl that will house the salad.